rovitracker/rovitracker.github.io/rovi_api.md

 #### Response
 JSON object with the following keys:
-- `maptracEmbed`: Embeddable URL showing all of the branch's assets in a map.
+- `maptracEmbed`: Embeddable URL showing only the requested assets in a map.

 #### Sample
 ```curl